- Code BIOL6010

 Note: Graduate students attend joint classes with undergraduates but will have modified assessment.

 Upon successful completion, students will have the knowledge and skills to:

-- Literature skills to identify and critically evaluate the current state of knowledge about a specific research question in behavioural ecology
+- Use literature searches to identify the current state of knowledge about a specific research question in animal behavioural ecology

 - Formulation of testable hypotheses based on an understanding of the research literature

-- Ability to collaborate as a group to reach research goals
+- Collaborate as a group to accomplish research goals

 - Individual written introduction to a research problem (5) [LO 1,2,5]